browserless/browserless/README.md

 [![Build Status](https://travis-ci.org/browserless/chrome.svg?branch=master)](https://travis-ci.org/browserless/chrome)
 ![Dependabot](https://flat.badgen.net/badge/-/dependabot?icon=dependabot&label&color=green)

 browserless is a web-service that allows for remote clients to connect, drive, and execute headless work; all inside of docker.
-It offers first-class integrations for puppeteer, selenium's webdriver, and a slew of handy REST API's for doing more common work.
+It offers first-class integrations for puppeteer, selenium's webdriver, and a slew of handy REST APIs for doing more common work.
 On top of all that it takes care of other common issues such as missing system-fonts, missing external libraries, and performance improvements.
-We even handle edgecases like downloading files, managing sessions, and have a fully-fledged documentation site.
+We even handle edge-cases like downloading files, managing sessions, and have a fully-fledged documentation site.

 If you've been struggling to get Chrome up and running docker, or scaling out your headless workloads, then browserless was built for you.
 # Table of Contents